 Medical FSA

-A Medical FSA allows employees to use pre-tax dollars for eligible medical expenses not covered by medical and dental plans (i.e., copays, deductibles, orthodontia, etc.), vision care expenses for prescription eyeglasses and contact lenses, as well as prescription medication.
+A Medical FSA allows employees to use pre-tax dollars for eligible medical expenses not covered by medical and dental plans, such as copays, deductibles, orthodontia, vision care (including prescription eyeglasses and contact lenses), and prescription medications.

 Dependent Care FSA